-(10 be used for lines 4 and 7 of the Tax Computation) r June 6, e 1977 a.
+(to be used for lines 4 and 7 of the fax Computation) r June 6, e 1977 a.
 Calendar year or calendar quarter b.
-Total taxable gifts for period (see Note) Fotal taxable gifts for by the decedent or the decedent's one-half of split gifts, whether the gifts were made by the decedent or the decedent's spouse.
-In addition to gifts reported on Form Gifts made after J 1932, and before Total taxable gifts made before 1977 c.
+Total taxable gifts for period (see Note) Note.
+For the definition of a taxable gift, see section 2503.
+Follow Fo is, include only the decedent's one-half of split gifts, whether the gifts by the decedent or the decedent's spouse.
+In addition to gifts report 709, you must include any taxable gifts in excess of the annual excluwere not reported on Form 709. the gifts were made s reported on Form Gifts made after 1932, and before Total taxable gifts made before 1977 c.
 Taxable amount included in col. b for gifts included in the gross estate d.
 Taxable amount included in col. b for gifts that qualify for "special treatment of split gifts" described on page 6 e.
 Gift tax paid by decedent on gifts in col. d f.
 Gift tax paid by decedent's spouse on gifts in col. c Gifts made after 1976 2.
-Tot 2.
 Totals for gifts made after 1976